aws-samples/aws-batch-celery-worker-example/cdk-project/README.md

 In order to run this example, you will need to be able to install and leverage CDK for Python, as well as build Docker containers.

-The easiest path to do so is to leverage AWS Cloud9, an integrated development environment accessible within the AWS Management Console.
-You can follow the [Getting started guide for AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) instructions to bootstrap a Cloud9 environment that will work with this example.

 ### Setting up CDK and the project

-Once you have a Cloud9 environment (or other development environment that is able to deploy CDK stacks and build Docker containers), open a Terminal window and check out this repository, then navigate to the contained CDK project directory:
+Once your development environment is installed and configured to be able to deploy CDK stacks and build Docker containers, clone out this repository, then navigate to the contained CDK project directory:

 ```bash
 git clone https://github.com/aws-samples/aws-batch-celery-example.git